amd/ryzen-ai-documentation/docs/ai_analyzer.rst

 |
 |

-A summary of operator execution times on the NPU is shown in the chart below.
+A summary of operator execution times on the NPU is shown in the chart below:

 |